 - Open a bank account

-- · Get a Dutch sim card
+- Get access to healthcare and Dutch insurance

 - Access social security

 - Work and pay income taxes

-- Get DigiD
+- Get a DigiD

 You should keep your BSN secret.
 Your BSN is issued for life.
 Even if you leave the Netherlands for an extended period of time, your BSN will remain the same.